lbovet/reactive-plumber/README.md

-# Rx-Plumber
+# Reactive-Plumber

 You want to use [RxJava](https://github.com/ReactiveX/RxJava) or [Reactor](https://projectreactor.io/) Flux with a modular, readable and safe abstraction.

-Rx-Plumber let you write your Flux/Flowable plumbing in a Groovy DSL and also visualize it graphically.
+Reactive-Plumber let you write your Flux/Flowable plumbing in a Groovy DSL and also visualize it graphically.

 It is intended to be used in Java or Groovy applications.